Alaska Marine Mammal Field Work

 Funding

-NOAA and Alaska Ocean Observing System (AOOS); past funding for this project from the Bureau of Ocean Energy Management (BOEM), U.S. Navy, North Pacific Research Board (NPRB), and the Marine Mammal Commission
+NOAA; Alaska Ocean Observing System (AOOS), U.S. Navy; past funding for this project from the Bureau of Ocean Energy Management (BOEM), North Pacific Research Board (NPRB), and the Marine Mammal Commission

 Project

 This project continues 15 years of passive acoustic monitoring in the Alaskan Arctic.
 Noise levels from anthropogenic sources are also monitored.
-Most moorings are co-located with long-term oceanographic moorings.
-Collaborators include NOAA Pacific Marine Environmental Lab, NOAA Resource Assessment and Conservation Engineering, Cornell University, and Department of Fisheries and Oceans Canada.
+Most moorings are located with oceanographic sensors.
+Collaborators include NOAA’s Pacific Marine Environmental Lab and the Department of Fisheries and Oceans Canada.

 Contact